Boiling Point (2021 film)

-Boiling Point is a 2021 British drama film directed by Philip Barantini and written by Barantini and James Cummings, based on the 2019 short film of the same name.
+Boiling Point is a 2021 British drama film directed by Philip Barantini and written by Barantini and James Cummings, based on a 2019 short film of the same name.
 It stars Stephen Graham, Vinette Robinson, Ray Panthaki, and Hannah Walters.
 It is a one-shot film set in a restaurant kitchen.

 The film premiered at the 55th Karlovy Vary International Film Festival on 23 August 2021, and in cinemas in the United Kingdom on 7 January 2022, met with critical acclaim.
 At the 75th British Academy Film Awards, the film received four nominations, including for Outstanding British Film and Outstanding Debut by a British Writer, Director or Producer.

 A continuation TV series, with Graham, Robinson, Walters, Panthaki and several other supporting cast members reprising their roles, aired on BBC One from 1 October 2023.